RoxanaRujac/Polynomial-Calculator/README.md

 - Follows the MVC architecture with separation of concerns:
     - **Model**: Handles the core logic and polynomial operations.
-    - **View**: The user interface implemented with Spring.
+    - **View**: The user interface implemented with Swing.
     - **Controller**: Manages the interaction between the UI and the backend.
 - Comprehensive unit testing with JUnit to validate polynomial operations and ensure robustness.

-Technologies: Java, Spring Framework, JUnit
+Technologies: Java, Swing Framework, JUnit